 - Grace period date: This is the period, typically 15 days after the due date, to make your payment without incurring a late fee.

 - Principal balance: Sometimes called the outstanding principal, this is the amount of principal you have left to pay on your loan.
-This doesn’t include things like accrued interest, escrow amounts due, or late payment fees.
+This doesn’t include things like accrued interest, escrow amounts due, or late payment fees or deferred principal amounts.

 - Interest rate: Interest is the cost to borrow money.

 - Mortgage payment breakdown: This section describes exactly how your payment is applied.
 Portions of your payment will go toward the principal, interest, escrow and, if applicable, late fees.

 - Escrow payment: This part of your payment is used to pay property taxes and/or homeowners insurance.

 - Maturity date: This is the date when the remaining balance on your loan become due.